 It understands the way our bodies work and behaves in the world, but when we try writing with our opposite hand – it confuses the brain and it’s efficiency.

-The brain that operates effectively for our every day activities may not be the same parts of the brain which allows us to be creative.
+The brain that operates effectively for our everyday activities may not be the same parts of the brain that allow us to be creative.

 What I Now Do With My Left Hand

-I was amazed on how challenging it was in the beginning to use my left hand.
-I felt like a doofus and realized how uncoordinated my left hand really is.
+I was amazed at how challenging it was in the beginning to use my left hand.
+I felt like a doofus and realized how uncoordinated my left hand really was.

 Now, I consciously make an effort to use my left hand as much as I can.
-Here’s some the day to day activities that I’ve been able to successfully convert to southpaw:
+Here are some of the day-to-day activities that I’ve been able to successfully convert to southpaw:

 - Brushing my teeth

-- Pouring Drinks Milk/Water from Brita Pitcher/My health shake from blender.
-(I’m amazed on how messy I was pouring my health shake out of a blender)
+- Pouring Drinks Milk/Water from Brita Pitcher/My health shake from the blender.
+(I’m amazed at how messy I was pouring my health shake out of a blender)

 - Opening jars